canonical/certification-docs/Self-Test_Guide.rst

 Appendix D - Network Performance Tuning
 =======================================

-Ubuntu's default network configuration works fine for most 1Gbps and 10Gbps network devices; however, most servers require a little tweaking of settings to perform adequately at higher speeds.
+Ubuntu's default network configuration works fine for most 1 Gbps and 10 Gbps network devices; however, most servers require a little tweaking of settings to perform adequately at higher speeds.
 The following procedure configures both the SUT and the ``iperf3`` Target for optimal performance: